filipecn/circe/README.md

 ````shell
 cmake .. -DUSE_VULKAN=ON -DBUILD_EXAMPLES=ON
 ````
+> Please check the [docs](https://filipecn.github.io/circe/) for details about the build process of `circe`.

+>I've been developing Circe under Ubuntu 20.04 and Nvidia, I have no idea how it behaves on other configurations.

 ### Dependencies
 All dependencies are handled by `cmake` or have been included into the source, so there is no need to get them yourself.